piotrmurach/tty-command/README.md

 ### 3.2 Options

-When a hash is given in the last argument (options), it allows to specify a current directory, umask, user, group and and zero or more fd redirects for the child process.
+When a hash is given in the last argument (options), it allows to specify a current directory, umask, user, group and zero or more fd redirects for the child process.

 #### 3.2.1 Redirection